 What this means is that a breach of Regulation 14(3) doesn't automatically mean the credit relationship is unfair for the purposes of section 140A.
 Such breaches and their consequences (if there are any) must be considered in the round rather than in a narrow or technical way.
-For me to conclude that a breach of Regulation 14(3) led to an unfair relationship, I need to see sufficient evidence to conclude, on the balance of probabilities, that the prospect of a financial gain was an important and motivating factor for Mr and Mrs F when they decided to purchase the memberships.
+For me to conclude that a breach of Regulation 14(3) led to an unfair relationship, I need to see sufficient evidence to conclude, on the balance of probabilities, that the prospect of a financial gain was an important and motivating factor for Mrs F when she decided to purchase the membership.

-That's why direct testimony from the consumers, in full and in their own words, is so important in a case like this.
-It allows the decision-maker to assess credibility and consistency, to know precisely what was supposedly said and the context in which it was supposedly said, and, importantly, to hear from the consumers themselves about what mattered to them.
-It's also important that the decision-maker can see that the Letter of Claim and subsequent submissions genuinely reflect the consumers' testimony.
+That's why direct testimony from the consumer, in full and in her own words, is so important in a case like this.
+It allows the decision-maker to assess credibility and consistency, to know precisely what was supposedly said and the context in which it was supposedly said, and, importantly, to hear from the consumer herself about what mattered to her.
+It's also important that the decision-maker can see that the Letter of Claim and subsequent submissions genuinely reflect the consumer's testimony.

-To be clear, a letter of claim is not evidence - especially when, as here, it contains bare allegations or a mere summary of the consumers' allegations and apparent inconsistencies.
+To be clear, a letter of claim is not evidence - especially when, as here, it contains bare allegations or a mere summary of the consumer's allegations, apparent inconsistencies and doesn't even refer directly to the relevant sale.